Alex Leake

-Alexander Leake (11 July 1871 – 29 March 1938), known as Alex or Alec Leake, was an English professional footballer who won five caps for his country and made 407 appearances in the Football League playing as a half back for Small Heath, Aston Villa and Burnley.
+Alexander Leake (11 July 1871 – 29 March 1938) was an English professional footballer who won five caps for his country and made 407 appearances in the Football League playing as a half back for Small Heath, Aston Villa and Burnley.
 After retiring from playing he took up coaching, both with professional clubs and at school level.
 He was a cousin of fellow Small Heath and England forward Jimmy Windridge.

 Biography

 Leake was born in Small Heath, Birmingham.
 After leaving school he trained as a blacksmith with Hoskins & Sewell, manufacturers of metal bedsteads, in the Bordesley district of Birmingham, and played for the works football team.
 He later helped Old Hill Wanderers win the championship of the Birmingham & District League in the 1893–94 season.
 His success with Old Hill did not go unnoticed, and he signed for Small Heath, newly promoted to the Football League First Division, in July 1894.